Senate Intelligence Committee report on Russian interference in the 2016 United States presidential election: Comparison to Mueller investigation

+"There is also important additional context that should be provided to the reader regarding what the Committee's Report is, and what it is not.
+The Committee's Report does not duplicate the Special Counsel's investigation.
+The Special Counsel's work was criminal in nature, not a counterintelligence investigation.
+Counterintelligence investigations address intelligence questions pertaining to national security threats, not merely statutorily prohibited crimes.
+That is why the Committee pursued its investigation from a counterintelligence, perspective.
+And it is why the Special Counsel's inability to 'establish' a criminal conspiracy between the Trump Campaign and Russia does not convey the breadth and complexity of the threat presented by their actions."

 Reactions

 President Donald Trump

 President Donald Trump, when asked about the report on August 18, 2020, said he "didn't read it".

 Democrats

 Senate Minority Leader Chuck Schumer responded to the fifth volume release by saying "Despite nearly four years of repeated warnings from America’s national security officials, President Trump has failed to protect America’s elections and even opened the door for Vladimir Putin to again attack our country in the same insidious way."

 Russia

-Russian state news service TASS responded to the release of the fifth volume on August 18, citing a statement by Dmitry Peskov, a spokesperson for Russian president Vladimir Putin, saying "The Kremlin regrets that as the U.S. presidential elections in November 2020 approach, more and more reports of alleged attempts by Russia to interfere in the electoral process will appear," such statements "have nothing to do with the truth."
+Russian state news service TASS responded to the release of the fifth volume on August 18, citing a statement by Dmitry Peskov, a spokesperson for Russian president Vladimir Putin, saying "The Kremlin regrets that as the U.S. presidential elections in November 2020 approach, more and more reports of alleged attempts by Russia to interfere in the electoral process will appear," such statements "have nothing to do with the truth".